Time-Sensitive Opportunity

 The Supreme Court Ruling

-On February 20, 2026, the Supreme Court ruled 6–3 in V.O.S.
-Selections that the 2025 IEEPA tariffs were not authorized by statute.
+On February 20, 2026, the Supreme Court ruled 6–3 that the 2025 IEEPA tariffs were not authorized by statute (consolidated proceedings; specific case captions vary by docket).
 CBP halted collection on February 24, 2026.
-Every importer who paid IEEPA duties on entries between April 5, 2025 and February 24, 2026 now has a claim — with statutory interest accruing daily.
+Every importer who paid IEEPA duties on entries between April 5, 2025 and February 24, 2026 may have a claim — with statutory interest accruing daily on accepted refunds.

 02